Matthew-D-Johnston/ls180-database-foundations/ls181_study_guide.md

 ##### Explain the difference between INNER, LEFT OUTER, and RIGHT OUTER joins.

+* INNER JOIN
+  * An `INNER JOIN` returns a result set that contains the common elements of the tables, i.e. the intersection where they match on the joined condition.
+  * INNER JOINs are the most frequently used JOINs; in fact if you don't specify a join type and simply use the `JOIN` keyword, then PostgreSQL will assume you want an inner join.
+  * simple definition: combines rows from two tables whenever the join condition is met.
+* LEFT JOIN
+  * A LEFT JOIN or a LEFT OUTER JOIN takes all the rows from one table, defined as the `LEFT` table, and joins it with a second table.
+  * The `JOIN` is based on the conditions supplied in the parentheses.
+  * A `LEFT JOIN` will always include the rows from the `LEFT` table, even if there are no matching rows in the table it is JOINed with.
+  * Note that using either `LEFT JOIN` or `LEFT OUTER JOIN` does exactly the same thing, and the `OUTER` part is often omitted.
+Even so, it is still common to refer to this type of join as an 'outer' join in order to differentiate it from an 'inner' join.
+  * simple definition: same as inner join, except rows from the first table are added to the join table, regardless of the evaluation of the join condition.
+* RIGHT JOIN
+  * A `RIGHT JOIN` is similar to a `LEFT JOIN` except that the roles between the two tables are reversed, and all the rows on the second table are included along with any matching rows from the first table.
+  * simple definition: same as inner join, except rows from the second table are added to the join table, regardless of the evaluation of the join condition.
+* FULL JOIN
+  * A `FULL JOIN` or `FULL OUTER JOIN` is essentially a combination of `LEFT JOIN` and `RIGHT JOIN`.
+This type of join contains all of the rows from both of the tables.
+  * Where the join condition is met, the rows of the two tables are joined, just as in the previous examples we've seen.
+  * For any rows on either side of the join where the join condition is not met, the columns for the _other_ table have `NULL` values for that row.
+* CROSS JOIN
+  * A `CROSS JOIN`, also known as a Cartesian JOIN, returns all rows from one table crossed with every row from the second table.
+In other words, the join table of a cross join contains every possible combination of rows from the tables that have been joined.
+  * Since it returns all combinations, a `CROSS JOIN` does not need to match rows using a join condition, therefore it does not have an `ON` clause.

 ##### Name and define the three sublanguages of SQL and be able to classify different statements by sublanguage.

 * **Data Definition Language (DDL)**: used to define the structure, or schema, of a database and the tables and columns within it.